 Unearth Grenfell NSW

-Grenfell is situated in the Weddin Shire in central New South Wales.
-Less than half a days drive from Sydney and approximately two hours drive from Canberra, Dubbo, Bathurst and Wagga.
+Situated in Central NSW.
+Less than half a day’s drive from Sydney and approximately two hours’ drive from Canberra, Dubbo, Bathurst and Wagga Wagga.

 Ask a Local